lconcia/life_sciences_ml_at_tacc/docs/section2/linear_classification.rst

 Introduction
 ------------

-Classification is the problem of predicting an independent variable that takes values from a finite, discrete set.
+Classification is the problem of predicting a dependent variable that takes values from a finite, discrete set.
 An ML model that predicts such a dependent variable is called a *classifier*.
 The possible values are called *classes*.